Updated June 30, 2026

 Best For

-Organizations emphasizing peer learning.
+Organizations that emphasize peer and collaborative learning.

 Key Features

-• Collaborative authoring
+• Collaborative, SME-led authoring

 Pros